 Thirdly the innovation which the retail sector is going through is interesting.
 The luxury retailers have a huge real estate cost so when the pandemic hit they had to close overnight.
 Thus these luxury firms developed a call centre sort of and changed their CRM practices.
 This helps them in going on with the sales.

 Growth in India 2021-2025

 There are a lot of sectors relevant in terms of growth.
-According to our recent budget which was announced a big push has been given to infrastructure sector.
+According to our recent budget, a big push has been given to the infrastructure sector.
 India is improving its capital expenditure and infrastructure capabilities.
 This would be a great opportunity for foreign companies as well to contribute in the Indian economy.

 The Road Ahead: